-AWARE OF THE FOLLOWING ADDITIONAL RISKS: (13) Foreign futures transactions involve executing and clearing trades on a foreign exchange.
+ALL OF THE POINTS NOTED ABOVE APPLY TO ALL FUTURES TRADING WHETHER FOREIGN OR DOMESTIC.
+IN ADDITION, IF YOU ARE CONTEMPLATING TRADING FOREIGN FUTURES OR OPTIONS CONTRACTS, YOU SHOULD BE AWARE OF THE FOLLOWING ADDITIONAL RISKS: (13) Foreign futures transactions involve executing and clearing trades on a foreign exchange.
 This is the case even if the foreign exchange is formally "linked" to a domestic exchange, whereby a trade executed on one exchange liquidates or establishes a position on the other exchange.
 No domestic organization regulates the activities of a foreign exchange, including the execution, delivery, and clearing of transactions on such an exchange, and no domestic regulator has the power to compel enforcement of the rules of the foreign exchange or the laws of the foreign country.
-Moreover, such laws or regulations will vary depending on the foreign country in which the foreign exchange including the execution, delivery, and clearing the rules of the foreign country in which the foreign country.
-Moreover, such laws or regulations will vary depending on the foreign country in which the foreign exchange including the execution delivery of the rules of the foreign country in which the resolution procedures.
-In particular, funds received from customers to margin foreign futures transactions and not be provided the same protections as funds received to margin futures transactions on domestic exchanges.
-Before you trade, you should familiarize yourself with the foreign ny thus futures transactions and, therefore, the
+Moreover, such laws or regulations will vary depending on the foreign country in which the transaction occurs.
+For these reasons, customers who trade on foreign exchanges may not be afforded certain of the protections, which apply to domestic transactions, including the right to use domestic alternative dispute resolution procedures.
+In particular, funds received from customers to margin foreign futures transactions may not be provided the same protections as funds received to margin futures transactions on domestic exchanges.
+Before you trade, you should familiarize yourself with the foreign rules, which will apply, to your particular transaction.

-(14) Finally, you should be aware that the price of any foreign futures or option contract and, therefore, the potential profit and loss resulting therefrom, may be affected by any fluctuation in the foreign exchange rate between the time the order is placed and the foreign futures constract is liquidated or the foreign option contract is liquidated or exercised.
+(14) Finally, you should be aware that the price of any foreign futures or option contract and, therefore, the potential profit and loss resulting therefrom, may be affected by any fluctuation in the foreign exchange rate between the time the order is placed and the foreign futures contract is liquidated or the foreign option contract is liquidated or exercised.

-RISK DISCLOSURE STATEMENT FOR FUTURES & OPTIONS This brief statement does not disclose all of the risks and other significant aspects of trading in futures and options In light of the risks, you should undertake such transactions only if you understand the nature of the contracts (and contractual relationships) into which you are entering and the extent of your exposure to risk.
+RISK DISCLOSURE STATEMENT FOR FUTURES & OPTIONS This brief statement does not disclose all of the risks and other significant aspects of trading in futures and options.
+In light of the risks, you should undertake such transactions only if you understand the nature of the contracts (and contractual relationships) into which you are entering and the extent of your exposure to risk.
 Trading in futures and options is not suitable for many members of the public.
-You should carefully consider whether trading is appropriate for you in light of your experience, objectives, financial resources and other relevant circumstances.
+You should carefully consider whether trading is appropriate for you in light of your experience, objectives, financial resources and other relevant circumstances